Dan Deacon: Studio albums

 Gliss Riffer was released on Domino Records on February 24, 2015.
 Deacon describes the album title as "something that auto-correct wants to make sure that no one can actually type."
 The album was produced by Deacon alone, who notes that he created the album "trying to confront my own anxieties or insecurities and the stresses in my life."
 Gliss Riffer yielded the singles "Feel the Lightning" and "Learning to Relax", as well as a viral video animated in the exquisite corpse style for "When I Was Done Dying", produced by Adult Swim and featuring the work of nine different animators.
+"When I Was Done Dying" plays at the end of the HBO docuseries The Dark Wizard (2026), which chronicles the life and death of Dean Potter, an extreme athlete known for free-solo rock climbing, highlining, BASE jumping, and wingsuit flying.
+The song echos faintly Neutral Milk Hotel's "Marching Theme" from On Avery Island.
 Gliss Riffer received four-star reviews from both The Guardian and AllMusic.
 In his A− review of the album for Consequence of Sound, Derek Staples noted that "the universal motifs of his discography are now refracted through a more personal lens", and praised the record's "new lyrical depth".

 In 2017, Deacon released a 10th-anniversary edition of Spiderman of the Rings that also included the soundtrack to 2007's Ultimate Reality.

 Deacon produced and co-wrote the album Riddles by Ed Schrader's Music Beat, released March 2, 2018 on Carpark Records.
 Writing for NPR's All Songs Considered, Bob Boilen described Riddles as "a fascinating piece of work that is both ugly and beautiful, often at the same time", likening its sound to late-1970s records by Suicide and Pere Ubu.
 Nina Corcoran noted in Pitchfork that "You can hear Deacon's style, especially that of 2012's America, all over this album: the gleeful piano fluttering in 'Riddles,' the manic percussion buried in fuzz on 'Dizzy Devil,' the thick wall of synth on 'Kid Radium.

 Deacon's fifth studio album, Mystic Familiar, was released on January 31, 2020.
 A first video from the album, for the song "Sat By a Tree" starring Aparna Nancherla, was released October 29, 2019.
 The second single from Mystic Familiar, "Become a Mountain", was released on January 13, 2020, with a video by animation studio Rapapawn.
 In his 4-star review for AllMusic, Paul Simpson characterized Mystic Familiar as Deacon's return to "majestically arranged synth pop", characterizing its arrangements as "driving and full of excitement" and finding the album's lyrical themes of nature and inner peace "encouraging and empowering without relying on self-help clichés."
 For Under the Radar, Scott Dransfield noted that Mystic Familiar is "far and away his most personal work yet", and concluded that "the best thing about Mystic Familiar is how the beautiful composition of the music reinforces the power of the lyrics' message."